david-lyder/tiff-utility/README.md

 app.exe includes a reference to the static library libtiff.lib <br>

 <h3> Implementation decisions</h3>
-Removing a page by number from a TIFF was relatively easy by cycling through the directories using TIFFReadDirectory, keeping track of the page count, and skipping TIFFReadScanline\TIFFWriteScanline for the requested page number. <br>
+Removing a page by number from a TIFF was relatively easy by cycling through the directories using TIFFReadDirectory, keeping track of the page count, and skipping TIFFReadScanline-TIFFWriteScanline for the requested page number. <br><br>

-Merging TIFF files was accomplished using a similar technique, cycling through all of the input files and using IFFReadScanline\TIFFWriteScanline for every directory and writing all results to a new file. <br>
+Merging TIFF files was accomplished using a similar technique, cycling through all of the input files and using IFFReadScanline-TIFFWriteScanline for every directory and writing all results to a new file. <br>

 Identifying a blank TIFF proved to be difficult (perhaps there is a secret?).
 This is the method used: <br>
 Cycle through the input TIFF and create a new TIFF file for each page <br>